Analyzing Crimson Wine Group (CWGL) and The Competition

 Earnings and Valuation

-This table compares Crimson Wine Group and its peers top-line revenue, earnings per share and valuation.
+This table compares Crimson Wine Group and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue